Group of people

 Content

 The third sector is always striving to connect with new audiences so that we can include them in our conversations.
-This comprehensive modular course is aimed at providing a greater awareness and understanding of participative engagement.
+This comprehensive three-day course is aimed at providing a greater awareness and understanding of participative engagement.
 You’ll gain a range of skills as well as build your confidence in engaging with citizens and the community.
-The course comprises four stand-alone modules spread over two days.
+Days one and two are teaching days which will include, presentation of information, group discussions and interactive exercises.
+Day three is an assessment day which forms part of the accreditation process.

-You’ll learn a range of tools and have the opportunity to put some methods into practice.
-If you continue to day three, you will demonstrate a participatory method as part of your assessment, and establish conclusions and make recommendations from qualitative data in a structured way.
-Following the training, participants seeking accreditation will also be required to submit a piece of work for assessment.
+On day three, you will demonstrate a participatory technique as part of your assessment, and analyse qualitative data in a structured way.
+Following the training, participants seeking accreditation will also be required to submit a workbook for assessment.

 Learning outcomes